ZaneDaniel11/ZaneDaniel11/README.md

 ### Current Status Quo:
 - Coding has become my passion.
-- I'm an IT Student at Cebu Roosevelt Memorial Colleges
+- Graduated at Cebu Roosevelt Memorial Colleges
 - 💬 Feel free to discuss with me about <strong>Web Development</strong>.

 -------------------------------------------